ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 1. Create the new appliance.

 2. Start the appliance, but do not go into any of the configuration options, instead **SSH** into the new appliance.

 3. In the **/var/www/miq/vmdb** directory, create a file called `REGION`.
 Its only contents should be the number of the Region that it is joining.
 (You could also just copy the `REGION` file from the VMDB appliance.)

-4. Edit the **database.yml** file in the **/var/www/miq/vmdb**
+4. Edit the **database.yml** file in the **/var/www/miq/vmdb** directory.
-    directory.
 (You may want to save from the original.)

     1. Replace the contents of the **"production"** section with the contents of the **"base"** section.

     2. Edit the **"host"** parameter to match the IP of the appliance hosting the VMDB.

     3. Save the new **database.yml**.

-5. Run the following command to change the password in the configuration file that `evmserverd` uses to access the server:
+5. Run the following command to change the password in the configuration file that `evmservd` uses to access the server:

         /var/www/miq/vmdb/tools/fix_auth.rb --databaseyml --password newpassword